nicky-nym/nicky-nym.github.io/pages/cities.md

 > Prud'homme and Lee's paper, titled "Size, Sprawl, Speed and the Efficiency of Cities," shows that productivity per worker is closely correlated to the average number of jobs per worker that are reachable in less than 60 minutes.
 In Korean cities, a 10 percent increase in the number of jobs accessible per worker corresponds to a 2.4 percent increase in workers' productivity.[^bertaud]

+> People who live closer to jobs are more likely to work.
+They also
+> face shorter job searches and spells of joblessness.
+> Proximity to employment proves particularly important to certain kinds
+> of workers and residents.
+For instance, the duration of joblessness among black,
+> female, and older workers tends to be more sensitive to job accessibility than
+> it is for other kinds of workers.
+For poor residents, living closer to
+> jobs increases the likelihood of working and leaving welfare.
+> Proximity matters for lower-income, lower-skill workers in particular because
+> they tend to be more constrained by the cost of housing and commuting.
+> They are more likely to face spatial barriers to employment, thus their job
+> search areas tend to be smaller and commute distances shorter.10 In contrast,
+> higher-income, higher-skill workers, who can afford to commute by car and
+> exercise more choice in where they work and live, have more prospects than
+> just the jobs near their neighborhoods and commute longer distances on average.[^kneebone]

 ### <a name="freedom"></a>Freedom, independence & agency